About Penn Foster College

 Penn Foster College Application Requirements

 Penn Foster does not have any application requirements because it allows students to enroll and start whenever they want.
-The only rule it has is that those enrolling in its high school have at least an eighth-grade education and that those enrolling in a college program have a high school diploma or a GED.
-It does recommend that prospective students contact its admissions board though and that they speak with an admissions specialist.
-This specialist can make sure that students understand their payment options and how they can enroll.
+The only rule that applicants should be aware of is that those enrolling in the high school program must have at least an eighth-grade education and that those enrolling in a college program must have either a high school diploma or a GED.
+Penn Foster does recommend that prospective students contact the admissions board.
+Through speaking with an admissions specialist, they can ensure that they have fulfilled all the necessary requirements.
+This specialist can also help students to understand their payment options as they enroll.

 The college gives students three ways in which they can enroll: over the phone, online or via mail.
 Those who choose the phone option can talk to an admissions specialist, discuss the programs that interest them, sign up for classes and make their first payments.
 Students who pick the online option can create an account with the Penn Foster website.
 The college will send them their account IDs and let them choose their own usernames and passwords.
 They will then use the site to enroll in courses and make their payment arrangements.